 We investigate the inheritance of fungal use preferences by creating hybrid seeds from crosses of Platanthera species known to form hybrids and testing their germination rates with a range of cultivated fungi identified from their parent species.

 The results will improve our general understanding of orchid biology and the importance of fungal partners for plant evolution and ecology.
-The specific knowledge on fungal preferences of Platanthera species and hybrids will be able to inform on the habitat conditions needed for conservation and restoration of different orchids.
+The specific knowledge on fungal preferences of Platanthera species and hybrids will be able to inform the habitat conditions needed to conserve and restore different orchids.